Kurt Knispel: Controversial Claims in the Media

-Knispel and his supposed "126 confirmed kills" was profiled extensively in the second installment of the popular historical fiction series Panzer Aces, written by Franz Kurowski.
-Alfred Rubbel, Knispel's superior officer during the war, challenged Kurowski's retelling of Knispel's alleged tank kills and awards.
-Rubbel described Kurowski's writing on Knispel as "a sheer outrage.
-What he wrote in there, it is all made up.
-Alone the quotes he puts in my mouth.
-It is all completely untrue."
+Knispel's supposed "126 confirmed kills" were extensively portrayed in the second installment (book) of the popular historical fiction series Panzer Aces written by Franz Kurowski.
+But according to Knispel's superior officer in 503rd Heavy Panzer Battalion when he was a commander, Alfred Rubbel "one of Kurowski's numerous fabrications is the claim that Knispel was nominated four times (unsuccessfully) for the Knight's Cross of the Iron Cross."
+Rubbel said idiomatically "The book is a sheer imprudence.
+What's in there, he sucked out of his thumb.
+What the quotes he puts in my mouth alone!
+That can't be right."